-The Board has also adopted Whistle-Blowing Policies and Procedures, which outline when, how and to whom a concern may be properly raised about the actual or potential corporate fraud or breach of regulatory requirements involving employees, management or Director in the Group.
+The Board will be adopting a Whistle-Blowing Policies and Procedures, which will outline when, how and to whom a concern may be properly raised about the actual or potential corporate fraud or breach of regulatory requirements involving employees, management or Director in the Group.
 The Board is aware of the need for adherence to the Company's policies and employees in the Group respectively and will take measures to put in place a process to ensure its compliance.